Chapter 2: Requirements Engineering and Specification

 - External factors force new work mid-project

 MoSCoW directly addresses this: by explicitly documenting what is Won’t Have, teams create a shared boundary that makes adding new scope a visible, deliberate decision rather than a gradual drift.
-Combined with regular backlog grooming and formal change control, user stories, prioritisation, and scope discipline together form the core of agile requirements management.

 2.8 Acceptance Criteria